Ph0enixKM/YouTube-Zen-Mode/README.md

 - **Facebook** (Removes the entire news feed, hides notifications and leaves you with only chat to use)

-- **YouTube** (Removes the entire news feed, hides subscribed channels, hides similar video suggestions and comment section)
+- **YouTube** (Removes the entire news feed, hides subscribed channels, hides similar video suggestions and notifications)

 - **Pinterest** (Removes the entire news feed and makes the website useless)